xcart/xcart-docs/_pages/kb_en/multivendor/sale_usage_with_multivendor.md

 Links on the vendor-specific sale offers are clickable and forward to the sale offer details page for editing.

-## Sale : Multivendor Store Adminnistrator Experience
+## Sale : Multivendor Store Administrator Experience

 The store administrator can view and manage all sale offers via the **Sale** section (**Discounts** > **Sale**) of the Admin area:
 ![541-adm-sale-page.png]({{site.baseurl}}/attachments/ref_6BpfsOWG/541-adm-sale-page.png)